 VAT – Who are afraid?

-The need of true and fair business
+The need for true and fair business

 VAT – What to look forward

 While some believe that the overall cost has increased and the place is no longer friendly to conduct business, the true believers of this nation and its power has given immense support to the VAT ambit and trusts in the returns this is going to yield.
-The nation supports each and every person who abides by the law of the land, and VAT is definitely a fuel for the same.
+The nation supports each and every person who abides by the law of the land.
+And VAT is definitely a fuel for the same.